Red imported fire ants in the United States: Spread

 In the United States, RIFAs have gradually spread north and west despite intense efforts to stop or eliminate them.
 As of 2011 in the United States they were found in most of the southern states: Alabama, Arkansas, Arizona, California, Delaware, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, New Mexico, Oklahoma, South Carolina, Tennessee, Texas, and Virginia.
-Likely due to absence of South American competitors - and lower numbers of native competitors - S. invicta dominates more extrafloral nectaries and hemipteran honeydew sources in the southern USA than in its home range, probably contributing to its higher population densities in its invasive range.
+Likely due to absence of South American competitors - and lower numbers of native competitors - S. invicta dominates more extrafloral nectaries and hemipteran honeydew sources in the southern U.S. than in its home range, probably contributing to its higher population densities in its invasive range.
 The U.S. Department of Agriculture also lists the entire island of Puerto Rico as infested.

-RIFAs were still on the move in the US in the early 21st century, often traveling from one area to another in turf, root balls of nursery plants, and other agricultural products.
+RIFAs were still on the move in the U.S. in the early 21st century, often traveling from one area to another in turf, root balls of nursery plants, and other agricultural products.
 They could be controlled, but not eradicated.
 A number of products are available, which can be used on a mound-by-mound basis to destroy ant colonies when they appear.
 With all such efforts, it is important to reach and kill the queens, which may be as far as six feet (2 m) underground; otherwise, some queens may simply move a short distance away and quickly re-establish the colony.
 However, during the past few years, even this technique resulted in failure to control colony growth.
 Scientists then discovered that an adaptation in RIFAs had resulted in many populations having multiple queens in mounds over a large area.

 In areas where Solenopsis invicta (red imported fire ants) founded colonies, larger colonies of Tetramorium caespitum (pavement ants) have destroyed them, leading entomologists to conclude that this conflict between the two species would decelerate the northward spread of Solenopsis invicta.